Also see Other rent-to-buy links (not all Rick Otton)

 Rick Otton (& former students)- News and Links

 Otton claims to have tens of thousands of former students.
-All those included here have been presented in Otton’s advertising, or at his seminars, as successful – or in one case where the student gave evidence supporting Otton in court.
+Many of those included here have been presented in Otton’s advertising, or at his seminars, as successful.
+In one case the student gave evidence supporting Otton in court.

 Australian Competition & Consumer Commission v We Buy Houses & Rick Otton